 Caroline Sack Kendem

-Caroline Sack Kendem is the co-founder and President of AWEP Cameroon (The African Women Entrepreneurship Program for Cameroon ).
-She is also the chairperson for AWEP Central Africa and a representative of all the French speaking AWEP branches (total of 19 branches).
-Caroline is a woman committed to the fight against the economic and social exclusion of African women for almost 13 years now.
-Her activism and commitment radiate in Africa.
+She is the co-founder and President of AWEP Cameroon (The African Women Entrepreneurship Program for Cameroon).
+She is also the chairperson for AWEP Central Africa and a representative of all the French-speaking AWEP branches (total of 19 branches).
+Caroline is committed to fighting the economic and social exclusion of African women, a cause she has championed for almost 13 years.
+Her activism and commitment resonate throughout Africa.